Gum Disease Therapy

 - Pancreatic Cancer

-At Water Tower Dental Care, our hygiene team now uses soft tissue dental laser along with Ultrasonic Scalers.
-This dental laser delivers light energy locally to the periodontal pocket and the infected site to kill the bacteria by rupturing the cell wall.
+At Water Tower Dental Care, our hygiene team now uses ultrasonic scalers together with the soft tissue dental laser that delivers light energy directly to the periodontal pocket and infected site to kill bacteria, in addition to:

-- Reduce the bacterial count within the pocket
+- Reducing the bacterial count within the pocket

 - Coagulate diseased tissue for removal